Skip to content

 git maintenance start

-• The Linux Kernel Repo: The Linux kernel repository contains over 1.2 million commits and 80,000 files, yet a properly optimized local clone can execute a git status in under 50 milliseconds.
+• The Linux Kernel Repo: The Linux kernel repository contains more than 1.2 million commits and roughly 80,000 tracked files, yet a properly optimized local clone can still make common status checks feel interactive on modern hardware.

 MistakeWhy It HappensHow to Fix It